David Gelernter: Career

-Computer science
+Computer science and Yale University (1982-2026)

+Gelernter joined the Yale University faculty in 1982.

 In the 1980s, Gelernter made seminal contributions to the field of parallel computation, specifically the tuple space coordination model, as embodied by the Linda programming system he and Nicholas Carriero designed (which he named for Linda Lovelace, the lead actress in the porn movie Deep Throat, mocking the naming of the programming language Ada in tribute to the scientist and first attributed computer programmer, Ada Lovelace).
 Bill Joy cited the Linda system as the inspiration for many elements of JavaSpaces and Jini.

-In January 1993 in his book Mirror Worlds: or the Day Software Puts the Universe in a Shoebox...How It Will Happen and What It Will Mean, Gelernter wrote: "...people and software work hand-in-glove – and sometimes hand-in-hand."
+In January 1993, in his book Mirror Worlds: or the Day Software Puts the Universe in a Shoebox...How It Will Happen and What It Will Mean, Gelernter wrote: "people and software work hand-in-glove – and sometimes hand-in-hand."

 On June 24, 1993, Gelernter was severely injured opening a mail bomb sent to him by the Unabomber.
 He recovered from his injuries, but his right hand (which he covers with a glove) and eye were permanently damaged.
 Some in the press suggested that there were parallels between his thoughts on the need for a human element to computers and those of the Unabomber.
 He chronicled the ordeal in his 1997 book Drawing Life: Surviving the Unabomber.
 Two years after the bombing, the Unabomber sent Gelernter a letter, writing: "People with advanced degrees aren't as smart as they think they are."

 Gelernter helped found the company Mirror Worlds Technologies, which in 2001 released Scopeware software using ideas from his 1992 book Mirror Worlds.
 Gelernter believed that computers can free users from being filing clerks, by organizing their data.
 The product never took off, however, and the company ceased operations in 2004.
 In 2013, Mirror Worlds Technologies, LLC, a related company that had purchased its patents, filed a complaint of patent infringement against Apple, Best Buy, Dell, Hewlett Packard, Lenovo (United States), Lenovo Group, Microsoft, Samsung Electronic, and Samsung TeleCommunications in the United States District Court for the Eastern District of Texas.
 Ultimately, the company lost at the trial level and on appeal.
 A petition for writ of certiorari to have the case considered by the Supreme Court of the United States was denied in 2013.
 In 2016, the case was dismissed with prejudice.

-In July 2019, Gelernter, along with three other co-founders, started Revolution Populi: A blockchain-powered crypto clearing house and social network.
-The team also includes Rob Rosenthal, a 19-year veteran of Goldman Sachs.
+In July 2019, Gelernter, along with three other co-founders, started Revolution Populi, a blockchain-powered crypto clearing house and social network.